zcorleissen/documentation/source/api_v2_elasticsearch_resources.rst

    $ http

-Add a new data node to the specified Elasticsearch instance.
+Add a new data node to the specified Elasticsearch instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash